Nico Thomas

-Nicholas "Nico" Thomas (born 10 June 1966 in Ambon, Indonesia) was a professional boxer.
+Nicholas "Nico" Thomas (born 10 June 1966) was an Indonesian professional boxer.

 Background

 Thomas is the 12th of 16 children of Julianus Thomas and Helena Thomas.
 Nico Thomas is father of 3 sons Devitho, Danitho and Marcellino, from his wife Farida Ade Yani-Thomas.
 He was trained by his late elder brother, Charles Thomas, a former Indonesian amateur national champion when Nico was only 5 years old.